Kot Engenharia

-It is well known that risks are inevitable in any type of business.
-From the point of view of large industrial bulk handling structures and equipment, efficient risk management is essential.
-In this context, even though the occurrence of a given event may be low, the consequences are usually high.
+In general, it is known that risks are inevitable in any type of business.
+In this sense, especially from the perspective of large-scale industrial bulk handling structures and equipment, it is essential to have efficient risk management.
+In this context, however, even if the occurrence of a given event may be low, the consequences are usually high.

-One of the stages in the risk management process is risk identification [3].
-In the context of Structural Integrity, risks mainly arise from three contributing factors:
+First, one of the steps in the risk management process is risk identification [3].
+In the context of Structural Integrity, risks mainly arise from three contributing factors, namely:

-- Improper maintenance of assets.
-Equipment requires a series of procedures for its maintenance and durability, and when this process is not carried out properly, it becomes another source of risk to consider.
+• Improper maintenance of assets.
+Equipment requires a series of procedures for its maintenance and durability.
+When this process is not properly executed, it becomes another source of risk to be considered.

-Once this has been identified, management must include an analysis and then the definition of strategies to adequately control the offenders.
-The CARE methodology: Control of Assets for Structural Revitalization, created by Kot Engenharia, is a tool that combines the fundamentals of the main risk and asset management references to provide operational safety for equipment.
-The stages of the CARE methodology are shown in Figure 1:
+Therefore, based on this identification, management should consider an analysis and then define strategies for the proper control of offenders.
+In this scenario, therefore, the CARE methodology: Asset Control for Structural Revitalization, created by Kot Engenharia, is a tool that combines the fundamentals of the main references in risk and asset management to provide operational safety for equipment.
+The stages of the CARE methodology are presented in Figure 1:

 Figure 1: Stages of the CARE methodology.

-The aim of this article is to elucidate the application of all the stages of the methodology created by Kot and to show the gains in reliability and safety for the operations of one of its clients.
+Therefore, this article aims to clarify the application of all stages of the methodology created by Kot and showcase the gains in reliability and security for operations at one of its clients.

-The Succes story is about one of Brazil's main iron ore export ports.
-The assets of port logistics systems must have high physical availability in order to meet the supply needs of ships while dealing with an environment of severe corrosiveness.
-This context, when coupled with existing machinery and structures that are exposed for long periods without proper Structural Integrity maintenance, often results in operational losses caused by emergency corrective stoppages.
+The Succes story about one of Brazil's leading port operators for iron ore exports.
+Port logistics systems must have high physical availability to meet the supply needs of ships while dealing with a severely corrosive environment.
+Consequently, this context, when associated with existing machinery and structures that are exposed for long periods without proper maintenance of Structural Integrity results in operational losses caused by emergency corrective shutdowns.

 Maintenance is a combination of technical and administrative actions, including inspection and supervision, aimed at maintaining or adapting an item to its required assignment [1].
 For Structural Integrity, maintenance aims to prevent failures or other compromises at the level of equipment, civil or metallic constructions.
 These stages range from inspections to the installation of reinforcements or renovations.

-In an environment where degradation mechanisms are present, Structural Integrity maintenance plays a fundamental role in establishing adequate risk levels for the continuity of operations.
-Kot Engenharia therefore carried out the first stage of implementing the CARE methodology at the port terminal: auditing the Structural Integrity maintenance processes.
+For this reason, in an environment where degradation mechanisms are present, maintaining Structural Integrity a fundamental role in establishing adequate risk levels for the continuity of operations.
+Thus, Kot Engenharia the first stage of implementing the CARE methodology at the port terminal: auditing the Structural Integrity maintenance processes.

-The audit process consisted of visits and monitoring of daily maintenance activities, interviews with employees and an exhaustive analysis of the documentation on the assets and their maintenance plans.
-This work was able to identify the points of vulnerability in the client's internal process and then provide detailed recommendations to ensure procedures capable of preventing unwanted scenarios that could lead to loss of life, financial loss, damage to the environment and even reputational loss [2].
+The audit process consisted of visits and monitoring of daily maintenance activities, interviews with employees, and a thorough analysis of documentation regarding assets and their maintenance plans.
+This work identified vulnerabilities in the client's internal process and then provided detailed recommendations to ensure procedures capable of preventing undesirable scenarios that could lead to loss of life, financial losses, damage to the environment, and even reputational losses [2].

-A fundamental stage in the CARE methodology is the inspection of assets.
-During the 10-month on-site monitoring, 100% of the 26 structures that make up the port terminal's production process were inspected.
-At this stage, any critical non-conformities were dealt with promptly.
+In addition, a key step in the CARE methodology is the inspection of assets.
+During the 10-month on-site monitoring period, 100% of the 26 structures that make up the port terminal's production process were inspected.
+Thus, at this stage, any critical non-conformities were promptly addressed.

 Inspections were carried out visually and sensitively, complemented by non-destructive tests such as ultrasound and liquid penetrant.
 During this stage, shown in Figure 2, structural non-conformities are identified, such as: paint degradation, corrosion, deformations, cracks, as well as other non-conformities visible to the naked eye.